pprunty/pprunty.github.io/posts/06-claude.md

 title: "The Rise of Claude 3.5 Sonnet: Anthropic's Latest AI Model is Here to Stay"
 date: "2024-06-30"
 image: "/images/articles/claude/claude.WEBP"
-description: "Explore the capabilities and impact of Claude 3.5 Sonnet, Anthropic's newest AI language model.
-Learn how this advanced LLM is changing the landscape of artificial intelligence and its potential applications across various industries."
+description: "Exploring the capabilities and impact of Anthropic's newest Large Language Model."
 artwork: "Anthropic"
 ---